 2023.10.11 |

 With approximately 23,000 commercial, institutional, and industrial buildings sprawled across the city, it is no surprise that Chicago’s built environment contributes to almost 70% of the city’s greenhouse gas emissions.
 That is why decarbonizing this sector is essential to meeting Chicago’s goal of reducing citywide greenhouse gas emissions by 62% by 2040.
-The city has already taken tangible measures to tackling the excessive emissions produced by buildings, such as its long overdue revamp of its building codes in 2019.
+The City has already taken tangible measures to tackling the excessive emissions produced by buildings, such as its long overdue revamp of its building codes in 2019.
 This update to the city’s building codes included policies such as adopting the International Building Code’s terminology and classification systems, and instituting green building codes.
 There are also notable programs throughout the city focused on decarbonizing buildings such as Retrofit Chicago, which is working to meet the city’s carbon footprint targets by creating community-based and city-wide retrofit goals that engage all building types.

 While overhauling building codes and community initiatives are a good start to reducing greenhouse gas emissions from buildings, it is not enough.
 As the effects of climate change become increasingly present and the population of Chicago continues to rise, improving the energy efficiency of buildings becomes more and more of a pressing issue.